Ph.D. Fuller Graduate School of Psychology, Pasadena, CA, Clinical Psychology - APA approved, 1979.

 - Christian Association for Psychological Studies (CAPS)

-Dr. Butman has co-authored (with Stanton L. Jones) Modern Psychotherapies: A Christian Appraisal (InterVarsity,1991) and (with Barrett McRay and Mark Yarhouse) Modern Psychopathologies: A Comprehensive Christian Appraisal (Intervarsity, 2005).
-A second edition of Modern Psychotherapies: A Christian Appraisal is currently being written with an anticipated release in 2011.
+Dr. Butman has co-authored (with Stanton L. Jones) Modern Psychotherapies: A Christian Appraisal, 2nd edition (InterVarsity,2011) and (with Barrett McRay and Mark Yarhouse) Modern Psychopathologies: A Comprehensive Christian Appraisal (Intervarsity, 2005).
 Dr. Butman is also involved in a shared project in the areas of integration and the spiritual/sociocultural foundations of mental health.
 Finally, he has contributed articles and chapters to a wide variety of professional publications.

 Books and Book Chapters